chrisbradshaw/chrisbradshaw.net/content/pages/1--about/index.md

 ### Bio

 Hi, I'm Chris Bradshaw, a web developer from NYC.
-I've been programming for about 3 years now.

 **_Non-technical background:_** Out of college I worked for Macy's Inc, where I was promoted 6 times in 5 years eventually managing a flagship store of 600+ employees and over $100M/yr sales volume.
 Identifying a trend towards ecommerce and away from Brick and Mortar, I left Macy's to start my own wholesale liquidation business called Liquid8 Express, which did $144k revenue in the first 11 months before being sold to a larger competitor.